shmilee/arch-time-backup/README.md

   Option `--no-color` is added to disable this.

 * Add option `--init` to initialize a new `DESTINATION`.
+  Write some information to the `backup.marker` file, such as then backup `name` and `level`.

 * Add option `-t, --time-travel` to list all versions of a specific file.
   Inspired by [rsync-time-browse](https://github.com/uglygus/rsync-time-browse),
   this is Bash version implementation, replacing the original Python version.
   A `GIT_REPO_DIR` or `LINKS_DIR` can be set to compare different versions of the specific file and view its history.

+* Add option `--duplicate` to duplicate a `level=i` backup to a `level=i+1` backup.
+  Both `SOURCE_DIR` and `DESTINATION` should be `atb.sh` backup folders.
+  They should have the same backup `name`.
+And the `DESTINATION` level read from `backup.marker` must be 1 greater than the `SOURCE_DIR` level.

 ## ATB usage

 ```
-Usage: atb.sh [OPTION]... <[USER@HOST:]SOURCE> <[USER@HOST:]DESTINATION>
+Usage: atb.sh [OPTION]... <[USER@HOST:]SOURCE_DIR> <[USER@HOST:]DESTINATION>

-Options
+Options:
   -p, --profile </local/path/to/profile>
                         Specify a backup profile.
 The profile can be used to set
-                       SOURCE, DESTINATION, the binary of ssh and rsync,
+                        SOURCE_DIR, DESTINATION, the binary of ssh and rsync,
                         the flags of ssh and rsync, expiration strategy,
                         auto-expire and filter rules for backup files.
   --ssh-get-flags       Display the default SSH flags that are used for backup and exit.
   --ssh-set-flags       Set the SSH flags that are used for backup.
   --ssh-append-flags    Append the SSH flags that are going to be used for backup.
   --rsync-get-flags     Display the default rsync flags that are used for backup and exit.
                         If using remote drive over SSH, --compress will be added.
-                       If SOURCE or DESTINATION is on FAT, --modify-window=2 will be added.
+                        If SOURCE_DIR or DESTINATION is on FAT, --modify-window=2 will be added.
   --rsync-set-flags     Set the rsync flags that are used for backup.
   --rsync-append-flags  Append the rsync flags that are going to be used for backup.
   --strategy            Set the expiration strategy.
 Default: "1:1 30:7 365:30" means after one
                         day, keep one backup per day.
 After 30 days, keep one backup every 7 days.
                         After 365 days keep one backup every 30 days.
   --strategy-noconfirm  Skip any confirmation when deleting backups according to the strategy.
   --no-auto-expire      Disable automatically deleting backups when out of space.
 Instead an error
                         is logged, and the backup is aborted.
- --log-dir </path>     Set the log file directory.
-If this flag is set, generated files will
+  --log-dir </path>     Set the rsync log file directory.
+If this flag is set, generated files
-                       not be managed by the script - in particular they will not be
+                        will not be managed by the script - in particular they will not be
                         automatically deleted.
                         Default: /home/shmilee/.atb
   --no-color            Disable colorizing the log info warn error output in a tty.
   --init <DESTINATION>  Initialize <DESTINATION> by creating a backup marker file and exit.
   -t, --time-travel </local/path/to/a/specific/file>
                         List all versions of a specific file in a backup DESTINATION and exit.
   -tig|--tig|--travel-in-git <GIT_REPO_DIR>
                         Create a git repo and commit all versions of the specific file.
                         This is especially useful when the specific file is a text file.
   -tib|--tib|--travel-in-browser <LINKS_DIR>
                         Create links for all versions of the specific file in a directory.
+  --duplicate <[USER@HOST:]SOURCE_DIR-as-level=i> <[USER@HOST:]DESTINATION-as-level=i+1>
+                        Duplicate a level=i backup to a level=i+1 backup and exit.
   -h, --help            Display this help message and exit.
 ```

 * Initialize DESTINATION